 LIFE JACKETS SAVE LIVES AND THAT’S SEXY

-A Life jacket isn’t meant to make you look beautiful (though they have come a long way from the orange summer-camp specials).
-That’s not the point.
-Your life is the point – and your family’s lives.
+A Life jacket isn’t meant to make you look beautiful (though they have come a long way from the orange summer camp specials).
+Saving lives is the point.
+I’m sure you know that, so let’s show it.

 75% OF BOATING FATALITIES WERE FROM DROWNING.
 85% OF THOSE WERE NOT WEARING A LIFE JACKET.*